eutelescope/eutelescope/jobsub/examples/gbl_local/README.md

 You should be able to run the analysis now.
 For this, execute the following commands one after another and check for each of the processors to successfully finish.

-jobsub -c config.cfg -csv runlist.csv --subdir converter 117
+jobsub -c config.cfg -csv runlist.csv converter 117
-jobsub -c config.cfg -csv runlist.csv --subdir clustering 117
+jobsub -c config.cfg -csv runlist.csv clustering 117
-jobsub -c config.cfg -csv runlist.csv --subdir hitmaker 117
+jobsub -c config.cfg -csv runlist.csv hitmaker 117
-jobsub -c config.cfg -csv runlist.csv --subdir aligngbl 117
+jobsub -c config.cfg -csv runlist.csv aligngbl 117
-jobsub -c config.cfg -csv runlist.csv --subdir aligngbl2 117
+jobsub -c config.cfg -csv runlist.csv aligngbl2 117
-jobsub -c config.cfg -csv runlist.csv --subdir aligngbl3 117
+jobsub -c config.cfg -csv runlist.csv aligngbl3 117
-jobsub -c config.cfg -csv runlist.csv --subdir trackgbltriplet 117
+jobsub -c config.cfg -csv runlist.csv trackgbltriplet 117

 At every step a ROOT file is created, containing a set of histograms, which you can find at output/histograms/ after completion.